What should I do about my overweight dog?

-Keeping your dog slim and trim is therefore an important part of maintaining his overall health.
+Keeping your dog slim and trim is therefore an important part of maintaining overall health.

 What to look out for

 Because dogs vary so much in size and shape it can be difficult to determine if yours is overweight.
-When you pet him on his side you should be able to feel his ribs but they shouldn't be visible.
-When he extends his body (for example, if he jumps) the ribs should be visible.
-And when you look at your dog from above he should have a distinctive waist in front of his hips.
+When you pet them on the side you should be able to feel the ribs but they shouldn't be visible.
+When extending their body e.g. when jumping, the ribs should be visible and when you look at your dog from above they should have a distinctive waist in front of the hips.

 Some broader, more muscular breeds can hide excess weight fairly easily.
-Your vet will be able to make an accurate assessment of his weight and physical fitness, determining if he is overweight and for what reason.
-Why is he overweight?
+Your vet will be able to make an accurate assessment of weight and physical fitness, determining if they are overweight and for what reason.
+Why is my dog overweight?